tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Lattice-based schemes usually have good performances and average size public keys and signatures making them good candidates for general-purpose use such as replacing the use of RSA in PKIX certificates.

-Examples of such class of algorithms are Falcon and Dilithium.
+Examples of such class of algorithms include Kyber, Falcon and Dilithium.

 ## Multivariate-Based Public-Key Cryptography